Fishing On Lake Huron

 I had an incredible opportunity to go out fishing with two very bright, young chefs pushing the boundaries of what we understand about freshwater fish.
 On this adventure, I joined chefs Jon and Matt who are helping to provide incredible freshwater fish.
 I have often noticed that freshwater native fish are not featured in Ontario restaurants, so I was very happy to see how Jon and Matt are pushing hard to show off this incredible product and treat it with the highest possible level of respect.
 It was inspiring and a great honour to be on the boat with them and the fishermen, to work hard with them, and observe firsthand their dedication to quality and promoting a neglected product.

 Our day began at 3am.
 I waited outside Jon's house and he soon emerged with hand coolers at the ready.
 We started our journey - a drive of about three and half hours - accompanied by Jon’s business partner, Matt.
 We made good time and arrived at the dock just before the fishermen.
 On their arrival, we travelled to the end of the dock and were introduced.
-The fishermen, wonderful Native American men, were pleasant, dedicated, and great to work with.
+The fishermen, wonderful indigenous men, were pleasant, dedicated, and great to work with.

 As we proceeded to board the boat at dawn, I was given the rundown of the operation and my role in it.
 They showed me the entire process: how they catch the fish, use the nets, bring them in, and remove the fish from the nets.